Frank Fitzpatrick: Soundtracks

 In the '90s, Fitzpatrick began working as a film composer, music supervisor and executive music producer in Hollywood.

 The first film score he is credited for is that of Nuns on the Run, the 1990 comedy featuring Eric Idle and Robbie Coltrane.
 Further contributions in the 90s included soundtracks for the films Friday, Pirates of Silicon Valley and In Too Deep, as well as working as the composer and music director for The Larry Sanders Show.

 In 2021, Ingrooves/Universal, in association with HBO, released an album of his music from the show performed by The Larry Sanders Show Band.

 From 2000-2020, Fitzpatrick continued to create soundtracks for films, including Queen of the Damned (2002),Scary Movie 3 (2003),Jump In!,The Proud Family Movie, and Bring It On: Worldwide Cheersmack.
 In association with Hollywood Elite Composers, Ingrooves/Universal released a compilation tribute album commemorating Fitzpatrick’s 30 years as a film composer entitled Original Scores by Frank Fitzpatrick.

+In 2022, in celebration of the 25th Anniversary of the original Friday film, EnVisage Entertainment and Ingrooves/Universal released Fitzpatrick’s previously unreleased original score to the film.
+The score featured his band Hidden Faces.